drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	kernel takes care of updating the relevant neighbours of the 3 new triangles.
 It is necessary to split up this procedure since if it was not split up the external neighbouring triangles could be overwritten while they are being created.
-The algorithm relies on the neighbouring triangles already exsiting to find the relevant neighbour to update which is done so by traversing the the split triangles counter clockwise in order to the relevant neighbouring triangle.
+The algorithm relies on the neighbouring triangles already exsiting to find the relevant neighbour to update which is done so by traversing the split triangles counter clockwise in order to the relevant neighbouring triangle.
 	It is also important to note that the $"nTri"$ variable, should only be updated after the parallel point insertion procedure is complete as the updating it during this process have consequences on the locations of the newly created triangles storage location.